Advanced Programming in UNIX Environment Episode 29

 Introduction

-We now turn to the process control provided by the UNIX System.
+We Now turn to the process control provided by the UNIX System.
 This includes the creation of new processes,program execution,and process termination.
-We also look at the various IDs that are the property of the process — real,effective,and saved; user and group IDs—and how they’re affected by the process control primitives.
+We also look at the varIoUs IDs that are the property of the process — real,effective,and saved; user and group IDs—and how they’re affected by the process control primitives.
 Interpreter files and the system function are also covered.
 We conclude the chapter by looking at the process accounting provided by most UNIX systems.

 Process Identifiers

 Every process has a unique process ID,a non-negative integer.
-Because the process ID is the only well-known identifier of a process that is always unique,it is often used as a piece of other identifiers,to guarantee uniqueness.
+Because the process ID is the only well-kNown identifier of a process that is always unique,it is often used as a piece of other identifiers,to guarantee uniqueness.

 Although unique,process IDs are reused.
 As processes terminate,their IDs become candidates for reuse.
 Most UNIX systems implement algorithms to delay reuse,however,so that newly created processes are assigned IDs different from those used by processes that terminated recently.
-This prevents a new process from being mistaken for the previous process to have used the same ID.
+This prevents a new process from being mistaken for the prevIoUs process to have used the same ID.

 There are some special processes,but the details differ from implementation to